 Bit 15: Limit Switch Command Word Error.
-Set under the following two conditions.
+Set under the following three conditions

-- 1. Set when one or more of the reserved bits in the output command word are set to "1" during an output programming cycle. - 2.
+- 1. Set when one or more of the reserved bits in the output command word are set to "1" during a group programming cycle. - 2.
 Set if you try to use both motion detect ANDing on a single output.

-Word 15: Output Number where the output programming error occurred, range of 1 to 16.
-Word 16: Setpoint Number where the output programming error occurred, range of 1 to 8
+Word 15: Output Number where output programming error occurred, range of 1 to 16.

+Word 16: Setpoint Number where output programming error occurred, range of 1 to 8